Secozzi/gitinfo/README.md

                              (Github repo).  [default: ]

-  -d, --depth INTEGER RANGE  Depth to traverse file tree.  [default: 1] -b, --branch TEXT          Enter branch name or commit hash to view files
+  -d, --depth INTEGER RANGE  Depth to traverse file tree.  [default: 1] -c, --collapse             Collapse each file in file tree -b, --branch TEXT          Enter branch name or commit hash to view info or
-                             from that specific branch/commit.  [default:
+                             files from that specific branch/commit.
+Default
-                             master]
+                             is HEAD.

   --help                     Show this message and exit.
 ```